 This is the willingness to accept challenges, the willingness to take on big jobs or even new jobs where there is a high degree of uncertainty and the possibility of failure.
 Courage also means the willingness to speak up and say exactly what you think and feel in a difficult situation.
 Employers admire men and women who are not afraid to speak their minds.
 And you demonstrate this in a job interview when you ask frank and direct questions about the company, the position, and the future that you might have with the organisation.

-Insider know-how and market knowledge will give you a huge advantage when looking for a job in New Zealand, but the deciding boost for the success of your job hunt lies in ongoing active support and feedback!
+Our advice: Insider know-how and market knowledge will give you a huge advantage when looking for a job in New Zealand, but the deciding boost for the success of your job hunt lies in ongoing active support and feedback!

 Our job search team will work with you during your entire job search, providing you with their insider know-how and ongoing support and feedback.